-Spacewalkers flinging satellites, installing bird trackers
+Spacewalkers fling satellites, install bird trackers

 CAPE CANAVERAL, Fla.
-(AP) — Russian cosmonauts are taking a spacewalk to fling tiny satellites into orbit and install an antenna for tracking birds on Earth.
+(AP) — Spacewalking cosmonauts flung tiny satellites into orbit Wednesday and set up an antenna for tracking birds on Earth.

-Oleg Artemyev (Ar-TEH-mee-ehv) and Sergey Prokopyev (Pro-KOH-pee-ehv) floated out of the International Space Station on Wednesday.
+Russian Sergey Prokopyev released four research satellites by hand.
+The first mini satellite tumbled away as the International Space Station soared 250 miles above Illinois.
+By the time the fourth one was on its way 14 minutes later, the station was almost to Spain.
+Two were the size of a tissue box, while the other two were longer.

-Their first job is to release four research satellites as small as a tissue box.
-They also will hook up an antenna and other gear for a German-led, animal-tracking project known as Icarus.
-The project will start out tracking blackbirds and turtle doves with small GPS tags, then move on to other songbirds, fruit bats and bigger wildlife.
+With that quickly behind them, Prokopyev and Oleg Artemyev spent the next several hours installing the antenna for a German-led, animal-tracking project known as Icarus , short for International Cooperation for Animal Research Using Space.
+The cosmonauts had to unreel, drag and connect long, white cables in order to provide power and data to the system.
+At one point, Artemyev had to pull out a sharp knife to deal with a twisted cable.

 Most Read Local Stories